VisualComposer/builder/readme.txt

 = 1.10 =
 *Release Date - 2017-12-27*

-* New: Premium users can set category of their site so Visual Composer can focus on your industry
+* New: Premium users can set the category of their site so Visual Composer can focus on your industry
-* New: Create blank page template with boxed content by using Visual Composer page settings
+* New: Create a blank page template with boxed content by using Visual Composer page settings
 * New: Parallax effect that reacts on mouse movement added to Design Options of row and column
 * New: Show/Hide element for all devices has been introduced in Design Options
-* Update: Google Heading element offers whole set of Google Fonts to choose from
+* Update: Google Heading element offers the whole set of Google Fonts to choose from
 * Update: Template bundle has been divided into separate bundles for each template
 * Update: Error report mechanism allows adding comments to specify issues
 * Fix: Faq toggle element glitch removed on resize